2022 News Releases

 Idaho Falls, Idaho –Rocky Mountain Diabetes Center is pleased to announce the newest Certified Diabetes Educator (CDE) in their Diabetes Education Department is Lisa Hardy.
 Lisa has worked at Rocky Mountain Diabetes Center since March 2013 and has been working on CDE certification since starting at the clinic.
 Becky Sulik, director of education at the clinic states, “We are proud of Lisa for achieving this milestone.
 It takes a tremendous amount of time an energy to receive this prestigious certification.
-She will continue to be a tremendous team member and resource for Rocky Mountain Diabetes and the people of our community that struggle with diabetes, prediabetes and other diseases.”
+She will continue to be a tremendous team member and resource for Rocky Mountain Diabetes and the people of our community that struggle with diabetes, prediabetes, and other diseases.”

 About Certified Diabetes Educators

 A certified diabetes educator is a health care professional who is specialized and certified to teach people with diabetes how to manage their condition.
 At Rocky Mountain Diabetes Center, CDEs teach individuals with diabetes how to control their blood sugar and avoid long-term complications due to hyperglycemia.
 In order to become a CDE one must meet the high-level eligibility requirements of the National Certification Board for Diabetes Educators (NCBDE).
-To qualify, one will have at least 2-years of professional experience with at least 1000 hours of experience in diabetes education and at least 15 hours of continuing education related to diabetes annually.
+To qualify, one will have at least two years of professional experience with at least 1,000 hours of experience in diabetes education and at least 15 hours of continuing education related to diabetes annually.

 Why Diabetes Educators are Important

 Diabetes educators are trained to help people learn how to manage diabetes.
 According to Dr. John Liljenquist, founder of Rocky Mountain Diabetes Center, “Research has repeatedly shown that aggressive management of blood sugar levels can prevent and even reverse some of the complications of diabetes.
 The foundation of such aggressive therapy is Diabetes Self-Management Education.
-In no other major disease in our country that I am aware of do the patients themselves play such a pivotal role in the management of their disease.
+With no other major disease in our country, that I am aware of, do the patients themselves play such a pivotal role in the management of their disease.
 The diabetic patient has to follow careful nutrition guidelines, test blood-sugar levels, exercise, take medications, care for feet, and more on a daily basis.
 Without initial and then ongoing education, patients struggle to continue doing these challenging tasks.
 When they stop doing them, diabetes moves relentlessly to destroy their health.”